-A formal assessment appeal can only be made from January 3 to February 3, 2023.
-Use the online form to file and pay for your appeal or complete the appeal form included with your 2023 Assessment Notice or download the appeal form under Related Documents on this page.
+If you want to file a formal assessment appeal in 2024, you must do so during the 30-Day Assessment Review & Appeal Period from January 2 to February 5, 2024.
+Use the online form to file and pay for your appeal or complete the appeal form included with your 2024 Assessment Notice or download the appeal form under Related Documents on this page.
 Include the appropriate filing fee (cheque or money order only) and deliver to the Board of Revision by the deadline noted on your assessment notice.

 Please choose one of the following delivery methods:

 Secretary, Board of Revision